South Yorkshire Fire and Rescue

 Effectiveness, efficiency and people 2021/22 – South Yorkshire Fire and Rescue (PDF document)

-Areas for Improvement (AFI) updates:
+Areas for Improvement (AFI) updates – as at March 2025

 AFI: The Service should ensure its firefighters have good access to relevant and up-to-date risk information.

-We have a Site Specific Risk Inspection (SSRI) Review and Revisit Policy in place.
-A review of SSRI records commences in April 2024, which over the course of twelve months will see all medium risk records reviewed and brought up to date.
-The last remaining element of this is a programme of quality assurance and upskilling operational crews on the expected standard of risk information records.
+One of the last remaining element of this AFI is a programme of quality assurance and upskilling operational crews on the expected standard of risk information records.

 AFI: The Service should make sure it puts in place measures so it can catch up on the home fire safety visits (HSFVs) identified and awaiting a visit that have built up during the pandemic.